 Rolling over on the big toe will put more stress on the later head and rolling over on the small toes will put more stress on the medial head.

 So you see.
 Targeting different areas of the calves has to do with form and technique, not rotation your knees.
 OUCH!
 When you angle the pressure you can take advantage of the movement which occurs at the ankle.
 Roll and angle the pressure and stop twisting and turning!
 Hey, practice safe sets, girl.

 Don’t use this method for muscle building purposes.
 This is a technique more along the lines of fine-tuning the muscle once you have developed it.
 Ok?
 Ok, let’s move on…

 How to Train Your Tibialis (Yes, It Needs To Be Worked)

 Remember this muscle we talked about earlier?
 It’s the muscle that lies opposite of the calf muscle.
 The tibialis is best targeted with toe raises, lifting your toes up and down.
 Don’t confuse this with calf raises which is lifting your heels up and down.

 To do the toe raises just stand on the edge of a platform or even a weight plate placed on the floor.
 With your heels planted, lift your toes up and down.
 It’s not a huge movement with a big range of motion, but it packs a punch and they are great for overall lower leg development.

-Now that I’ve given you the REAL information on how to build beautiful calf development, you might check out my Killer Quads Leg and Calf Training program.
-It’s the fully-loaded leg and calf training program on building and cutting your legs.
-When you are armed with quality information, you can’t go wrong.
+Now that I’ve given you the REAL information on how to build beautiful calf development, you might check out my FREE 5 Leg Training Hacks to jack your training through the roof.

 Thanks for reading over my article!
 I hope you found the information helpful.
 If you have any questions you can contact me directly using the “Contact Link” at the top of the page.
 I answer all emails.